 7.11.2 Acquisition and Transfer of Customers from one Retail Electric Provider to Another

-(1) This Section outlines the process that can be used to transfer ESI IDs from the current CR to another CR(s) as a result of an acquisition pursuant to P.U.C.
-Subst.
-R. 25.493, Acquisition and Transfer of Customers from one Retail Electric Provider to Another, referred to herein as an “Acquisition Transfer.”

-(2) When feasible, ERCOT shall adhere to the timelines defined within this Section, unless ERCOT Legal authorizes the execution of an Acquisition Transfer on an expedited timeline.
+(1) When feasible, ERCOT shall adhere to the timelines defined within this Section, unless ERCOT Legal authorizes the execution of an Acquisition Transfer on an expedited timeline.

-(3) The processes described in this Section presume that a decision to transfer the ESI IDs has already been made and will be a collaborative effort between PUCT Staff, ERCOT and Market Participants involved in the acquisition.
+(2) The processes described in this Section presume that an Acquisition Transfer Decision to transfer the ESI IDs has already been made and will be a collaborative effort among PUCT Staff, ERCOT, and Market Participants involved in the acquisition.

-(4) The parameters for the Acquisition Transfer process will include:
+(3) The parameters for the Acquisition Transfer process will include: